MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 |---------            |---------                                                                                     |
 |PolyBase log files   |%ProgramFiles%\\Microsoft SQL Server\\\<Instance_ID\>.\<InstanceName\>\\MSSQL\\Log\\Polybase\\|

-## Configure antivirus software to work with Reporting Services
+## Configure antivirus software to work with Reporting Services (SSRS)

+The following processes and directories for the SQL Server Reporting Services (SSRS) are to be excluded from anti-virus scanning.

 ### SSRS processes to exclude from virus scanning